DZGoldman/specs/v0/protocols.md

 - set a new state on the Free Balance.
 Alice's balance in the Free Balance object was incremented by 2 ETH, repurposing the funds once owned by the Tic-Tac-Toe application.
 - set a new nonce on the Nonce Registry.
 As a result, the Conditional Transfer pointing at Tic-Tac-Toe was invalidated, because we changed its associated entry in the NonceRegistry to 2.

+Trying to grasp why the nonce registry is necessary at all.
+Devil's advocate: shouldn't the nonce of the Free Balance app be enough?
+We know the Free Balance nonce at which our Tic Tac Toe game was installed, so the why not use the Free balance nonce at which it's uninstalled as proof of invalidation?(I'm guessing the answer involves opening the door for parallel use of multiple apps, but I can't quite work it out.)

 Specifically, when we exchange commitments on the Conditional Transfer in the Install Protocol, we are exchanging signatures allowing us to execute a Conditional Transfer if and only if the nonce equals 1. _If the Nonce is ever not 1_, then the conditional transfer will fail, as desired in the Uninstall Protocol.